daviddcho/supermario/README.md

 An implementation of the Double Deep Q Network (DDQN) to learn to play Super Mario Bros.

-It takes ~30 hours of training to get 57% win rate.
-And training for more than 30 hours doesn't seem to increase that win rate showing the limitations of DDQN.
+It takes ~30 hours of training on a GPU to get a 60% win rate.
+Training for more than 30 hours doesn't seem to increase that win rate.

+Letting the agent explore for a longer period of time by slowing down epsilon decay might improve the win rate?

 ![mario](/mario.png)